Bo Partin, Jr. Memorial Scholarship

 - Candidates for the Bo Partin, Jr. Memorial Scholarship will be a student who best exemplifies academic achievement, a strong record of community service, and strong leadership qualities.
 Candidates will also be expected to meet the following minimum criteria:

-- Currently attending or Express an interest in attending college with priority given to a student attending or planning to attend the Virginia Military Institute with plans to major in Business/Economics;
+- Available for undergraduate, graduate and terminal degrees with priority given to a student attending or planning to attend the Virginia Military Institute with plans to major in Business/Economics;

 - Demonstrate academic success, strong record of community service, and strong leadership qualities along with a short essay describing what type of leader you are, what type of leader you want to be and how do you plan on getting there?;